watertap-org/watertap/docs/how_to_guides/notebooks.rst

 #.
 If prompted to select a kernel, select ``watertap-dev`` from the menu.
 Otherwise, ensure ``watertap-dev`` appears in the kernel box in the top-right corner of the notebook interface

-.. _noteboks-online:
+.. _notebooks-online:

 Online using Binder.org
 -----------------------

-`Binder <https://mybinder.org>`_ is an online service providng a **short-lived temporary sandbox environment on public cloud resources** where Jupyter notebooks can be run, free of charge, without having to install any software locally.
+`Binder <https://mybinder.org>`_ is an online service providing a **short-lived temporary sandbox environment on public cloud resources** where Jupyter notebooks can be run, free of charge, without having to install any software locally.

 Click on this button to launch an environment pointing to the current ``main`` branch of the WaterTAP repository: